juvalen/mb-checker/README.md

-# Bookmark cleansing
+# Bookmark cleansing R1
+This is a simple command line utility to weed your good old bookmark file.

-I have been gathering and classifying bookmarks for more than 20 years.
-From time to time I hit some outdated bookmark.
-In order to have that file updated there is this script.
-When this python script is fed with a Chrome bookmark file it crawls it and tries to reach each bookmark.
-As a result it filters original bookmark file, clasifying its entries into files by different kind of errors and also the successfull ones.
+After one has been gathering and classifying bookmarks for more than 20 years one may hit dead URLs just when accessing them.
+In order to keep the bookmark list current I created this script.

+Feed this python script with a Chrome bookmark file and it will crawl through it and try to reach each bookmark.
+As a result it generates a *cleaner* bookmark file, plus additional files including the failing URLs.

-Due to the unsteady nature of Internet traffic, results have not been as reliable as to think about complete automation.
-So far, original bookmark file is splitted into several bookmark files depending on the error found to be manually examined and removed.
-For the time being.
+Due to the unsteady nature of Internet traffic, results achieved have not been as reliable as to think about complete automation.
+So far, the suggestion is to keep the original bookmark file for some time, load the clean one in your browser, and review the rejected entries for valuable ones.
+This for the time being.

 ## Requirements

-python 3
+* python 3

-Having *requests* module installed:

-`pip install requests`
+* *requests* module installed: `pip install requests`

 ## Usage